imageio/imageio/docs/classes.rst

   A format represents an implementation to read/save a particular file format.

-  A format instance is responsible for 1) providing information about a format; 2) instantiating a reader/writer class; 3) determining whether a certain file can be read/saved with this format.
+  A format instance is responsible for 1) providing information about a format; 2) determining whether a certain file can be read/saved with this format; 3) providing a reader/writer class.

   Generally, imageio will select the right format and use that to read/save an image.
-A format can also be used directly by calling its read() and save() methods.
+A format can also be explicitly chosen in all read/save functios.

-  Use print(format) to see its documentation.
+  Use print(format), or help(format_name) to see its documentation.

   To implement a specific format, see the docs for the plugins.